 Susannah Mary Sallu

-Susannah is a Lecturer in Environment and Development at the Sustainability Research Institute at University of Leeds.
+Susannah is Associate Professor in Environment and Development at the Sustainability Research Institute at University of Leeds.
 She is also Deputy Co-Director of the Centre for Global Development and Africa College Champion in Rural Livelihoods and Sustainability.

 Research focus: Susannah’s research focusses on environment-development issues in Africa.
 She incorporates theories, tools and techniques from the natural and social sciences to better understand environment-society dynamics and interactions.
 She has particular expertise in the assessment of social-ecological resilience and sustainability, ecosystem services, rural livelihoods and poverty dynamics; natural resource management and participatory governance.